 No one could have anticipated the winter emergency that Texas recently experienced.
 From power outages to food shortages, the unseasonably cold and wet weather crippled communities in the south.
 Unfortunately, these devastating events shed light on how unprepared some businesses are when winter weather hits.
+Is your supply chain ready for winter?

 Though not all supply chains are housed in cold weather, we have all felt the effects of Mother Nature during the winter months.
 From transportation issues to a surge in COVID-19 rates, winter has the potential for supply chain shortages and massive delivery delays like we saw in the south.